5 Common Ways to Damage Your Boat During the Winter.

 Spring is the busiest time of year for companies that handle repairs.
 If you haven’t properly taken care of your boat over the winter, you might find the repairs take longer than normal.
 This means you’ll lose time on the water.

 The best way to protect your boat and investment over the harsh winter months is with the right boat cover.
-At Canvas Craft, we've got your boat covered, literally and figuratively.
+At Canvas Craft, we’ve got your boat covered, literally and figuratively.
 Contact us today to get ready for winter.
+Our knowledgeable staff is available to assist you in selecting the best cover for your boat and answering any questions you may have.